xiechf974/NeoTec/Neotec-charter.md

 ## Work Items
 The Neotec Working Group will initially focus on the following deliverables:
 * Document groundwork via a set of informational Internet-Drafts, not necessarily for publication as RFCs, such as: use cases, requirements, problem statement and gap analysis.
-* Design the framework of network operation perception of cloud resources and service status, including the core mechanism, major components, and key interfaces.
+* Design the framework of network operation aware of cloud resources and service status, including the key mechanism, major components, and main interfaces.
 Provide a structured framework for policy-based traffic optimization among multi-edge clouds.
 * Develops YANG models for exposing the resources and metric information from Cloud DC into the operation domain of the network to meet service needs.
 * Develop YANG models to provide network controllers with dynamic service instance status to adjust network paths, or enable dynamic adjustments to load-balancing policies, ensuring dynamic policy updates across ingress, intermediate, and egress routers based on actual service demand and network conditions.
 * Develops a general flow scheduling/load balancing policy YANG model that can be applied to various connections (VPN, Internet connection, SD-WAN) to improve the throughput and efficiency of the service across telecom edge clouds.